IceBerge421/markdown-cv/index.md

 Alberto, Maria; **Berge, PS**; Blackburn, Brandon; Burton, Adrianna; Thach, Hibby.
 Stars & Wishes: A Collaborative Disaster Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
 (Forthcoming 2024).
 In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
 McFarland Publishing.
 (Book chapter conditionally accepted for publication in forthcoming collection.)

 Kocik, David; **Berge, PS**; Butera, Camille; Oon, Celeste; Senters, Michael.
 (Forthcoming 2024).
-'Imagine a Place:' Power and Intimacy in Fandoms on Discord. *Transformative Works and Cultures.* (Article conditionally accepted for publication in special issue on Fandom and Platforms.)
+"Imagine a Place": Power and Intimacy in Fandoms on Discord. *Transformative Works and Cultures.* (Article conditionally accepted for publication in special issue on Fandom and Platforms.)

 <!--
 **Berge, PS** and Schmalzer, Madison.
 Un-Moving Play and the End of Time: TASBot, Arbitrary Code Execution, and Trans Possibilities in *Triforce%*. *Journal of Cinema and Media Studies.* (Manuscript under review.)